 The next organizational meeting was held May 3, 1973 in the home of Juliette Nichols.
 By-Laws were adopted, the organization was named Denton Benefit League, and officers were elected.
 The first General Meetings was held May 21, 1973 in the home of Lou Nelson, with over 100 members attending.

-Through the donation of many hours of volunteer work, the tapping of our outstanding members’ educational fields, utilizing the strong leadership skills offered, and raising nearly %5.5million in grant monies.
+Through the donation of many hours of volunteer work, the tapping of our outstanding members’ educational fields, utilizing the strong leadership skills offered, and raising over $6,302,690 million in grant monies.

 …the members of DBL are making a difference!